Schwarzbaer/friction_zero/README.md

 ### Bugs

 * Move the `* dt` from the gyro's ECU into `apply_gyroscope()`.
-* Timing bug: Physics should happen after rendering, camera adjustments before it.
-Currently the most visible effect is that last frame's contact points are shown.
 * Animations
   * See branch magnesium-animation-bug.
 Using subParts in an Actor causes an exception when .pose is used, as Actor seems to look for the file with the